Welcome relief for tenants as the Tenant Fees Act is signed into law

 What are the consequences for landlords and agents?

-Trading standards authorities (TSAs) and district councils will enforce the above provisions.
+Enforcement of the above provisions will be by local trading standards authorities (TSAs) and district councils, to the extent that they have the resources to do this.
 If a landlord or agent is found to have breached any of the new provisions, the Act allows for financial penalties of up to £30,000 and potential criminal liability where the landlord has been fined or convicted of the same offence within the last 5 years.
 Provision is also made for tenants to be able to recover unlawfully charged fees via the First-tier Tribunal.

-Finally, under the Act, landlords will be prevented from recovering possession of their property via the section 21 Housing Act 1988 procedures until they have repaid any unlawfully charged fees.
+Finally, under the Act, landlords will be unable to serve a valid notice under S.21 Housing Act 1988 and begin the process of recovering their property until they have repaid any unlawfully charged fees.